Cleft Lip and Palate

 - Psychologist – To aid any adjustment issues arising in the household of the child suffering from cleft lip and palate deformities

-- Geneticist – To support parents with a genetic history of cleft occurrence understand the chances/ risk of getting a cleft appearance in their future progenies and counseling them for deterrence.
+- Geneticist – To help parents with a genetic history of cleft occurrence understand the chances/ risk of getting a cleft appearance in their future progenies and counseling them for deterrence.

 The healthcare crew works together to build a plan of care to meet the special needs of every cleft affected patient once they’re inducted into a comprehensive cleft care program.